ashutosh1919/genai-posts/README.md

 # Generative AI Posts
 Repository contains LinkedIn posts about Generative AI knowledge sharing, learning resources and research explanations.
-Although the repository contains only my posts, but it doesn't necessarily have to.
+Although the repository currently contains only my posts, but it doesn't necessarily have to.
 Please raise PR to add relevant high-quality linkedin post from other people too.

+If you find this repository helpful, please leave ⭐ to appreciate.
+It will help it reach more people.

 ### June, 2024
 - [Different variants of LoRA finetuning](https://www.linkedin.com/posts/ashutosh1919_machinelearning-ai-llm-activity-7203446874765225986-uEqH/)